hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 1. **Avg.
 User rating**

-    Average of all chats where the end user submitted a feedback and an agent was involved.
+    Average rating of all chats where the end user submitted a feedback and an agent was involved.
 Since this is a Team level view, we consider all agents in this team only, that is all chats where the agents from the chosen team took part.

 2. **Total Number of agents**